usc-isi-i2/kgtk/docs/transform/remove_columns.md

 `kgtk remove-columns` removes a subset of the columns from a KGTK file.

 !!! note
-    This comand can be used to remove the columns of non-KGTK TSV files (quasi-KGTK files) by using the expert option `--mode=NONE`.
+    This comand can be used to remove the columns of non-KGTK TSV input files (quasi-KGTK files) by using the expert option `--mode=NONE`.

+!!! note
+    The output file should still have required columns (`id` for a KGTK node file, (`node1`, `label`, `node2`) for a KGTK edge file).
+This requirement may be disabled with the expert option `--mode=NONE`, but the output file will not be a valid KGTK edge file.

 !!! note
     [`kgtk reorder-columns --trim`](https:../reorder_columns) may be used as an alternative to `kgtk remove-columns`.